When you're out on a camping trip, there are some things you just can't do without. One of these is an effective lighting solution for your campsite.

 - Rechargeable v disposable battery operated: The cost of disposable batteries to operate lighting can mount up over time.
 Consider whether there are rechargeable options

-- Size, quantity and battery life of required disposable batteries: If choosing disposable battery operated lighting, check the quantity and size of the batteries as well as how long they last before you buy so you don't get any surprises when you get home.
+- Size, quantity and charge life of required disposable batteries: If choosing disposable battery operated lighting, check the quantity required and size as well as how long they last before you buy so you don't get any surprises when you get home.

 - Does it incorporate LED technology: LED camping lights are becoming much more popular due to its efficiency as well as durability.